17 Best Flies For Ohio Steelhead: Proven Guide Flies

 The Sculpzilla is a popular streamer pattern that is designed to imitate a sculpin, one of the steelhead trout’s favorite baitfish.

-Sculpins, in turn, are an abundant forage fish for large predatory trout such as steelhead in tributaries all over the United States.
-This implies that they are guaranteed to work really well on Ohio Rivers too!
-Their heavy cone head makes them get into the strike zone quickly.
+Sculpins, in turn, are an abundant forage fish for steelhead in tributaries all over the United States.

 The Sculpzilla Streamer pattern can be tied in several colors.
 However, the common variations that exist are black, white, olive, and tan.